Oculus Rift CV1: Constellation

 Constellation is the headset's rotational and positional tracking system, used to track the position of the user's head as well as other VR devices, with low latency, and sub-millimeter accuracy.
 The system consists of external infrared tracking sensors that optically track specially designed VR devices.
 This provides the Rift with full 6 degree of freedom rotational and positional tracking.

 The Rift, or any other device being tracked by the system, is fitted with a series of precisely positioned infrared LEDs under or above the surface, set to blink in a specific pattern.
 By knowing the configuration of the LEDs on the objects and their pattern, the system can determine the precise position of the device with sub-millimeter accuracy and near-zero latency.
 The system then includes one or more USB stationary infrared sensors that originally come with a stand in a desk lamp form factor, but standard screw holes allow for the stand to be removed and the sensor to be mounted anywhere the user sees fit.
 The sensors normally sit on the user's desk, creating a 3D space that allows the user to use the device while sitting, standing, walking, or even jumping around the room.

 In its initial presentation, before the Touch controllers were released, the system was only used to track the head-mounted display, and a single sensor was included with the device, which was sufficient there being no chance of the user's hands blocking the headset from it.
 When the Touch controllers were released, two-sensor setups became the baseline, in order to guarantee proper tracking of the headset and controllers.
 For "room scale" virtual reality, three or more sensors are required.
 When the controllers were sold separately, a second sensor was included.
 Later, the standard Rift bundle was updated to include the controllers and additional sensor.
 Additional sensors, placed behind the user, allow for 360º rotation without the sensors being occluded by the user them self.
 Three- and four-sensor configurations become the standard for this scenario.

 Controllers

-As a result of a partnership with Microsoft, early Oculus Rift units were bundled with an Xbox One controller, being what the majority of virtual reality games used at that point, when motion controllers weren't available yet.

-Also included with the bundle was the Oculus Remote, a wireless remote that provided basic navigation functionality.
-It included four directional inputs, Enter and Back buttons, volume up/down, and an Oculus button.
+As a result of a partnership with Microsoft, early Oculus Rift units were bundled with an Xbox Wireless Controller and USB wireless adapter, being what the majority of virtual reality games used at that point, when motion controllers weren't available yet.
+They also included the Oculus Remote, a wireless remote that provides basic navigation functionality.
+It has four directional inputs, Enter and Back buttons, volume up/down, and an Oculus button.

-In December 2016, the Oculus Touch motion controllers were released.
-Initially released as a standalone accessory for the Rift, pre-orders for Oculus Touch began on October 10, 2016, with priority granted until October 27 to those who had originally pre-ordered Oculus Rift, and they were finally released on December 6, 2016.

-In August 2017, the standard Rift bundle was modified, dropping the Oculus Remote and Xbox One controller in favor of the Oculus Touch, and adding a second tracking sensor.
+On December 6, 2016, Oculus released Oculus Touch, a motion controller system which uses the Constellation sensors for positional tracking.
+Touch was originally distributed as a standalone accessory; in July 2017, Oculus replaced the original headset-only SKU with a "Rift + Touch" SKU that replaces the Xbox controller and Oculus Remote with Oculus Touch.